William Uvedale (soldier): William Uvedale (died 1542)

 A contemporary Sir William Uvedale (died 1542) was son and heir of Sir Henry Uvedale of More Crichel (his family being an offshoot of the Uvedale family of Wickham) and High Sheriff of Dorset in 1504, by Edith Pool of Gloucestershire.
 He was appointed customer of wools, hides, and fleeces in the port of London on 2 January 1522, and was a commissioner for raising the subsidy in Dorset in 1523.
 He was, however, careful, as the Bishop of Winchester complained to Wolsey, to evade payment of his own share; nevertheless in 1533 he again discharged the same office.

 It appears that he had succeeded his father in the office of comptroller and collector of customs at Poole.
 He frequently appears in the commissions of the peace for Dorset.
 In 1527 he procured a pardon for all malversations in his office as comptroller of the port of Poole since 3 December 1515, a proceeding which recalls his conduct in connection with the subsidy of 1523.

 In 1527 he obtained a grant from the Crown of land in East Purbeck, Dorset.
-At the coronation of Queen Anne Boleyn in 1533 he was created a Knight of the Sword.
+At the coronation of Anne Boleyn in 1533 he was created a Knight of the Sword.
 On 8 July 1535 he surrendered the customership of London, which he had enjoyed for thirteen years, and it was granted to William Thynne as the result of a friendly transaction between the two.
 That Uvedale was a friend to the reforming party, and trusted by the King, is apparent from the occurrence of his name in 1536 on a list of noblemen and gentlemen of the southern counties, to whom it was in contemplation to write for assistance in the suppression of the northern rebellion.

 Upon the dissolution of the abbey of Wilton he received a grant of the manor of Higher Bridmore in the parish of Berwick St John, Wiltshire, and in 1539 of the manor and rectory of Kimmeridge, Dorset, part of the property of the dissolved monastery of Cerne.
 He is stated by Hutchins to have been "server" to Henry VIII.
 He died in 1542, leaving by his wife Jane, daughter of John Dawson of Norfolk, four sons and one daughter.